 - Internet: Ethernet cable when I’m home, WiFi when I’m travelling, Mobile HotSpot for back up

-How To Make Your Online English Classroom Comfortable and Professional
+Must-Have Equipment to Make Your Online Classroom Comfortable and Professional

 You have the technical gear, but how do you put it together into something that resembles a classroom?
-In this section, I’ll talk about what you need to make your classroom comfortable and professional looking in no time.
+In this section, I’ll talk about the equipment needed to teach English online to make your classroom comfortable and professional-looking.

 Since you’ll be spending a lot of time in your online ESL classroom, it’s important to have a comfortable space.
 A desk and quality desk chair will save your back and shoulders during long teaching stints.